talentdeficit/exjsx/README.md

 #### objects ####

-json objects are represented by elixir dicts. keys are atoms or bitstrings and values are valid json values. records are serialized to objects automagically but there is currently no way to perform the reverse. stay tuned tho
+json objects are represented by elixir maps. keys are atoms, bitstrings or integers and values are valid json values. structs, keylists and dicts are serialized to objects automagically but there is currently no way to perform the reverse. stay tuned tho

 ## frequently made accusations ##